 High Speed, High Extraction

 The new breed of baskets claim to increase extraction and there’s plenty of evidence out there supporting this claim.
-We ran our own test comparing a fundamental Sworksdesign Billet basket against an older IMS basket and found similar results: The Billet essential a finer grind size for the same shot time but achieved significantly higher extractions.
+We ran our own test comparing a fundamental Sworksdesign Billet basket against an older IMS basket and found similar results: The Billet required a finer grind size for the same shot time but achieved dramatically higher extractions.

 You might be wondering why these new style baskets allow faster flow?
 It’s not as simple as saying they have more holes hence faster flow.
-The Sworks baskets do have most holes nevertheless they are really small which should technically create more resistance according to Poiseuille’s Law.
+The Sworks baskets do have lots of holes however they are extremely small which should technically create more resistance according to Poiseuille’s Law.

 A Mystery Yet To Be Unraveled

-We’re still trying to figure out why despite having small holes and long channels which ought to create high resistance to flow, these baskets truly offer faster flow rates.
-Our assumption is that during brewing, the design somehow reduces clogging by fines however we need more information to confirm this.
+We’re still trying to figure out why despite having small holes and long channels which should create high resistance to flow, these baskets in truth offer faster flow rates.
+Our assumption is that during brewing, the design somehow reduces clogging by fines but we need more information to confirm this.

 Looking Forward